 The court fool Mushroom relates a story in his Testimony about his attempt to mount Silverwing, considered to be the most docile of the masterless dragons.
 It is an amusing if unlikely tale, which ends with Mushroom running across the ward of Dragonstone with the seat of his pants on fire, and nearly drowning when he leaps into a well to quench the flames.
 Of the four riderless dragons who were claimed during the Sowing, Silverwing is the only one who isn't described as killing any man who attempted to ride her.
-Ultimately, Silverwing accepted a dragonseed man-at-arms called Ulf the White as her rider.
+Ultimately, Silverwing accepted a dragonseed man-at-arms called Ulf the White as her new rider.

 Ulf rode Silverwing to battle in the Battle in the Gullet.
 Along with Vermithor, Sheepstealer, Vermax, and Seasmoke, Silverwing descended upon the ninety warships sailing under the banners of the Three Daughters.

 When King's Landing fell to Rhaenyra Targaryen's supporters, Ulf landed Silverwing upon the Hill of Rhaenys, outside of the Dragonpit.
 In the Dragonpit, Silverwing made a lair before flying off to battle.
 Ulf rode Silverwing into battle during the first battle at Tumbleton.
 Ulf and fellow dragonseed Hugh Hammer, who had claimed Vermithor, changed their allegiance, betraying Rhaenyra in favor of Aegon II Targaryen.
 Silverwing, Vermithor, and Tessarion, the dragon of Aegon II's brother Prince Daeron, let loose their flames upon Tumbleton, which was savagely sacked.